 Note to the reader:

-The history of the Regiment is, as already mentioned, a long and illustrious one.
+The history of the Regiment is a long and illustrious one.
 We as a re-enactment group primarily focus on one area of its history (Normandy 1944).
-Because of this we have not gone into great depth into the Regiments past history.
+Therefore we have not gone into great depth about the Regiments past history.
 This is not because we feel it is unimportant, but simply that we could easily fill an entire website with the story of the Regiment through the ages.
-Therefore we give you an overview of its past here.
+This page gives you an overview of the Regiment's past.

 If you wish to know more about a certain period please check our 'Acknowledgements' section for our list of sources or feel free to contact us via the details provided in the 'Contact Us' section.